CTLMath/birs2025MiscMaterials/LinAlgDiscussion.md

 * think about mathematical algorithms in a new way
 * discover a tool exists that can do everything they learned how to do in class
 * work with messy and more ``real'' problems that are intractable or impractical to solve by hand
-* work with more applicable examples to the real world
+* work with more applicable examples to the real world and other courses

 ## First course goals